2D inviscid Boussinesq equations and 3D axisymmetric Euler equations: (1) A unification ($Em$), (2) Finite-time blow-up of two unified $(1+1)$D systems rigorously derived from ($Em$): Linear estimates and conditional nonlinear control up to blow-up time

 for $0\le t<T$.
 If there exists $\sigma\in(C_{\rm lin},1)$ such that \eqref{eq:Xsigma-close} holds on $[0,T)$, then

 and hence the full solution blows up at time $T$ with the same leading-order singularity location and blow-up scale as the background. \end{theorem}

 Accordingly, the logical bottleneck of the manuscript is no longer a forcing obstruction in the remainder equations.
-The main unresolved issue is instead the rigorous construction of the background solution up to its blow-up time with the required ridge flatness and coefficient bounds, together with whatever refined estimate is needed to produce a genuine gap exponent $\sigma<1$ in the remainder norm.
+The main unresolved issue is instead the rigorous construction/control of a background away from the apex, with the coefficient bounds needed by the weighted energy method and with enough rigidity near the apex to match the explicit apex dynamics, together with whatever refined estimate is needed to produce a genuine gap exponent $\sigma<1$ in the remainder norm.
 Once those two inputs are available, the present stability mechanism upgrades directly to a nonlinear remainder theorem in the spirit of Elgindi.